kwstat/gge/cran-comments.md

 local R 3.3.1 on Windows 7

+win-builder release

-win-builder (devel & release)
+win-builder devel

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, or WARNINGs.

+There is one NOTE:

+Possibly mis-spelled words in DESCRIPTION:
+  Biplots (2:46)
+  GGB (10:5)
+  GGE (9:33)
+  Genotype (2:8, 2:22)
+  biplots (9:21)

 ## Downstream dependencies

 None.